China Blog: Dancing Grannies raise a ruckus

 Nor is the hunt for a dance floor confined to public parks.
 In fact, any piece of land is fair game - downstairs in an apartment block or even the entrance to the town library.
 For most Chinese, living in small apartments with no gardens to speak of, this has become more than just the avoidable nuisance in the park.

 It's in your face, in your ears, in fact, right bang in your home.
 One man bouncing his infant daughter says he fears the first words she will speak are the saccharine lyrics that waft in daily through the walls and windows.
-Another worries about the health of his pregnant wife, who says she is just unable to rest due to the constant blare of The Beautiful Rainbow Fills My Heart.'Public nuisance'
+Another worries about the health of his pregnant wife, who says she is just unable to rest due to the constant blare of The Beautiful Rainbow Fills My Heart.

 The thing is, there is nothing that can be done.
 There are regulations - a list of them apparently - that outline what counts as appropriate behaviour in specific public arenas.
 You are creating a "public nuisance" if the noise you make exceeds a certain number of decibels.